Consultant urological surgeon and deputy medical director

 Kay is an expert in the endoscopic management of bladder cancer.
 She:

-- co-investigator for the 'blue light' photodynamic diagnosis of new bladder tumours
+- is co-investigator for the 'blue light' photodynamic diagnosis of new bladder tumours

 - performs flexible uretero-renoscopy for the surveillance and treatment of tumours involving the upper urinary tract.